purton-tech/rust-on-nails/rust-on-nails.com/content/_index.md

 [[extra.list]]
 title = "Type Safety"
-content = "Get less errors in production with type safety form the database to the front end."
+content = "Get less errors in production with type safety from the database to the front end."

 [[extra.list]]
 title = "Development Env as Code"